 Synonyms: self-employed, independent contracting, side-hustle

 Working on a contract, temporary basis.
-Contracts can be as long as multiple years to as short as less than a single day.
+Contracts can be shorter than a single to as long as multiple years.
 Work can be done onsite or remotely, for a single client at a time or managing multiple projects at once.
 Freelance work can be performed as a main source of income or in addition to full-time employment.

 That’s the literal meaning of the word but, as with pretty much everything, there are subtleties and practicalities that cannot be covered by a dictionary definition (although that definition was written by me and would never make it into any dictionary).